silvacms/documentation/source/index.rst

 Infrae Documentation
 ====================

-This site include documentation for Silva developers and system administrators working with Silva installations.
+This site includes documentation for Silva developers and system administrators working with Silva installations.

 .. toctree::